 RD is authorized to administer cooperative agreement awards in accordance with 7 U.S.C.
 2204b(b)(4).
-The intention of RPIC is to provide cooperative agreement funding to eligible applicants working to promote public-private-philanthropic partnerships in rural communities that encourage economic and social development.
-These projects are intended to support rural America and align with the mission of existing USDA RD programs to increase rural economic growth and improve the quality of life in rural America by supporting essential services such as housing, economic development, and required infrastructure.
+The intention of RPIC is to provide cooperative agreement funding to eligible applicants working to promote public-private, philanthropic partnerships in rural and Tribal communities that encourage economic and social development.
+These projects are intended to support rural America and align with the mission of existing USDA RD programs to increase rural economic growth and improve the quality of life in rural America by supporting essential services such as housing, economic and community development, and required infrastructure.

-For purposes of this notice, Technical Assistance and Training for Placemaking is defined in Part III.
+For the purpose of this notice, Technical Assistance and Training for Placemaking is defined in Part III.
 RPIC operates under the following concepts:

-- Creating livable communities is important for community developers and practitioners who implement these strategies in rural communities and areas. - Placemaking practices include both innovative and adaptive as well as established technical processes and solutions. - Partnerships are a key element to the RPIC and must be developed with public, private, and philanthropic organizations creating new collaborative approaches, learning together, and bringing those learned strategies into rural communities. - Placemaking contributes to longterm investment and therefore supports a community's resiliency, social stability, and collective identity. - Broadband is an essential component to supporting placemaking initiatives.
+- Creating livable communities is important for community developers and practitioners who implement these strategies in rural communities and areas - Placemaking practices include both innovative and adaptive as well as established technical processes and solutions. - Partnerships are a key element to the RPIC and must be developed with public, private, and philanthropic organizations creating new collaborative approaches, learning together, and bringing those learned strategies into rural and Tribal communities. - Placemaking contributes to longterm investment and therefore supports a community's resiliency, social stability, and collective identity. - Broadband is an essential component to supporting placemaking initiatives.

-For the purpose of this notice, placemaking is the process of creating quality places where people want to live, work, and play.
-Ultimately, the goal is to create greater social and cultural vitality in rural communities aimed at improving people's social, physical, and economic well-being.
-The key elements of quality places include, but are not limited to, a mix of uses; effective public spaces; broadband capability; transportation options; multiple housing options; preservation of historic structure; and respect of community heritage, arts, culture, creativity, recreation, and green space.
+Placemaking is a collaborative engagement process that helps leaders from rural and Tribal communities create quality places where people will want to live, work, play and learn.
+By bringing together partners from public, private, Tribal and philanthropic communities, and technology sectors, placemaking is a wrap-around approach to community and economic development that incorporates creativity, infrastructure initiatives, and vibrant public spaces.
+Key elements of quality places can include a mix of uses; effective public spaces; broadband capacity; preservation of historic places; transportation options; diverse house options; and a respect of community heritage, arts, culture, creativity, recreation and green space.